-The best Pumpkin Chocolate Chip Muffins recipes boast tender, pumpkin infused muffins loaded with chocolate chips!
+This Pumpkin Chocolate Chip Muffins recipe boasts tender, pumpkin-infused muffins loaded with chocolate chips!
 You’ll love the flavor of pumpkin combined with chocolate in these vegan chocolate chip pumpkin muffins.
 See post tips for making vegan gluten-free muffins as well.

 I’m always on the hunt for the perfect muffins recipe.
 Muffins come in all sorts of shapes and sizes.
 Some are more sturdy and healthy, like these vegan bran muffins.
 Others are soft and tender like these vegan chai muffins.

 However, these pumpkin chocolate muffins are right in the middle — they’re soft and tender, of course!
 But thanks to the pumpkin we can refer to them as healthy pumpkin chocolate chip muffins too.

 Let’s get down to the details with this pumpkin chocolate chip muffin recipe.
 Because the truth is, this is an easy recipe to make.
 If you haven’t noticed by now, I love easy vegan recipes!

 - Mix dry ingredients.
 Leave your mixer behind, because this recipe is all done by hand.
 Simply whisk together the flour with the other dry ingredients, including the sugar!
 I use all-purpose flour for this recipe, but for added fiber, you could use whole wheat pastry flour.
 See more on flour below.

 - Stir together wet ingredients.
 In a separate bowl, stir together the water, pumpkin, and the remaining wet ingredients.
 I imagine you’re wondering why this recipe uses water.
 Shouldn’t some creamy plant-based milk make these vegan muffins better?
 Actually, water works just great here and creates a light, soft muffin.